 David Rocchio - Founder and President: is an attorney, writer and Emmy-nominated filmmaker.
 As a practicing attorney David worked both as a litigator and served as Legal Counsel to Vermont’s Governor Howard Dean, M.D.
 As an emerging filmmaker, David’s award-winning short films have played internationally (including Cannes Short Film Corner; Italy’s Capalbio International Short Film Festival ‘Best of Capalbio’; and 2015 Los Angeles Independent Film Awards, finalist best screenplay.
 Working with Stowe Story Labs alumni, David will shoot his next short film, WHERE IS HOME?, in Rome, Italy and New York City in 2018.
 He has three feature scripts optioned.
 In 2016, he conceived and co-produced The Gun Shop, a documentary about gun ownership in the US.
 The Gun Shop screened as part of the UK's Channel 4’s Cutting Edge strand and the first element of a series about guns in America aimed to begin true dialogue (and dialogue starts by listening).
 David is a nationally certified EMT, a veteran ski patrolman and in addition to screenwriting, writes short fiction and for twenty years has written a column for central Vermont newspapers.
 He lives with his family (and dog) in Stowe, Vermont.

 SSL Alum Carrie Wachob (Operations, Alum Engagement) is a Seattle-based writer, video editor, and dog lover.
-She is an alum of the Stowe Story Labs and Stowe Story Labs retreat.
-Her script Crazy Cat Lady recently won the UK-based Create50 competition and a short film based on that script is currently in post-production.
+She is an alum of both Stowe Story Labs and a Stowe Story Labs Writers' Retreat.
+Her script CRAZY CAT LADY recently won the UK-based Create50 competition, and a short film based on that script is currently in post-production.
 Her dark short story "Goodnight, Krissy" will be published in 2018 as part of the sci-fi collection The Singularity.